 Methamphetamine is a dangerous and addictive drug that continues to ravage communities in the United States.
-It is a cheaper alternative to opiates, and its abundance helps it spread.
+It is a cheaper alternative to opiates, and its abundance fuels its widespread use.

-If you spot signs of meth use in people you know, it isn’t the end of the road.
-Willingness to seek treatment and enrolling in an appropriate treatment program can help them kick the drug.
+If you spot signs of meth use in someone you know, it doesn’t mark the end.
+Willingness to seek treatment and enrolling in an appropriate treatment program will help users get and stay sober.

-Are you or someone you love ready to start your recovery?
+Are you or your loved one ready to start your recovery?
 Contact us today to talk to a counselor and initiate an intervention.